-I’m having a difficult time figuring out where to start this review, so I’m going to start by talking about the main difference between this book and the first one—there was a lot less Quin and a lot more Alistair.
+I’m going to start this review by talking about the main, most important difference between this book and the first one—there was a lot less Quin and a lot more Alistair.
 I always find it an odd choice to temporarily remove the love interest in the second book in a series, especially since I absolutely adored the relationship between Quin and Matheus in the first book and wanted to see how it would progress.
+Also because I loved Quin.
+Quin was funny.
+But somehow removing him from the majority of the story didn’t diminish my enjoyment.

 – He hates nature.